Nebraska Public Media

-Nebraska Public Media, formerly Nebraska Educational Telecommunications (NET), is a state network of public radio and television stations in the U.S. state of Nebraska.
+Nebraska Public Media (NPM), formerly Nebraska Educational Telecommunications (NET), is a state network of public radio and television stations in the U.S. state of Nebraska.
 It is operated by the Nebraska Educational Telecommunications Commission (NETC).
 The television stations are all members of the Public Broadcasting Service (PBS), while the radio stations are members of National Public Radio (NPR).

-The network is headquartered in the Terry M. Carpenter & Jack G. McBride Nebraska Public Media Center which is located at 1800 North 33rd Street on East Campus of the University of Nebraska–Lincoln in Lincoln, and has a satellite studio in Omaha.
+The network is headquartered in the Terry M. Carpenter & Jack G. McBride Nebraska Public Media Center on North 33rd Street on the East Campus of the University of Nebraska–Lincoln in Lincoln, and has a satellite studio inside Suite 200 of the College of Public Affairs and Community Service (CPACS) Building on the campus of the University of Nebraska Omaha on Dodge Street in Omaha.